-Table 7-1: Initial capital costs of hydropower projects (Data sources: EIA, Maui Electric Company, Susitna-Watana Project 2014 Annual Report, Alaska Energy Authority [12-16])
+Table 7-1: Initial capital costs of hydropower projects (Data sources: EIA, Maui Electric Company [12-14])

-Once constructed, hydroelectric power plants have a major cost advantage since in addition to the free fuel they have moderately low O&M costs.
+Once constructed, hydroelectric power plants have a major cost advantage since, in addition to the free fuel, they have moderately low O&M costs.
 According to the February 2023 EIA electricity generating technologies cost estimates, hydroelectric plants have one of the lowest O&M costs among electricity generating technologies.
 Figure 7-7 shows the fixed and variable O&M costs of various generating technologies.
-As can be seen in the Figure 7-7, hydroelectricity's variable O&M costs are estimated at \$1.57/MWh and the fixed O&M cost of \$47/kW-yr for a conventional hydroelectric plant.
-Impoundment hydro power plants, that is, those with dams that hold substantial amounts of water in a reservoir, have an added advantage over some of the other renewable resources (for example wind and solar) in that they are dispatchable.
-That is, the system operator can control the hydro power plant's output to match the system load.
-In addition, pumped hydro is the most economic energy storage technology among large scale storage technologies in use in the electricity industry today.
+As can be seen in Figure 7-7, hydroelectricity's variable O&M costs are estimated at \$1.57/MWh, and the fixed O&M cost is \$47/kW-yr for a conventional hydroelectric plant.
+Impoundment hydropower plants, that is, those with dams that hold substantial amounts of water in a reservoir, have an added advantage over some of the other renewable resources (for example, wind and solar) in that they are dispatchable.
+That is, the system operator can control the hydropower plant's output to match the system load.
+In addition, pumped hydro is the most economical energy storage technology among large-scale storage technologies in use in the electricity industry today.